Buddhism China - Overview

 The often lengthy biography-stories of Zen were later shortened and called goang like the philosophical cases Confucian students had to deal with.

-Buddhist goang collections, the well known
+Buddhist goang collections, the well known Chan riddles became the text book of Chan.

-Japanese monks who came to study Buddhism China in the 13th century not only mispronounced the characters for "Chan" as "Zen", but also took the fictional Zen stories at face value as historical events with a mystical meaning.
+Japanese monks who came to study Buddhism China in the 13th century not only mispronounced the characters for "Chan" as "Zen", but also took the fictional Zen stories at face value as historical riddles with a mystical meaning.

 Go to Buddhism China Stories